hoantv/CarSimulatorFirmware/README.md

 The feature roadmap for VNM Wheelbase Firmware:
 * Load cells with high resolution and frequency
-* 24 bit mutil channel ADC
+* 24 bit multi channel ADC
 * Angle sensors
 * Absolute encoder
 * Configure the servo driver from the GUI